 The 1000 MHz antenna is the most widely used for locating rebar and utilities in walls and floors.

-Note that in many cases if it is not possible to penetrate to the depth of a buried utility due to soil conditions, it is still often possible to detect the disturbed soil from the original excavation.
+One should not that, if it is not possible to reach the depth of a buried utility due to soil conditions, it is still often possible to detect the disturbed soil from the original excavation.

 A common misconception is that the size of the antenna affects the amount of area covered.
-This is not the case.
-The size of the antenna relates to the frequency of the antenna and subsequently, the depth that it can penetrate (for more information see: How deep does it go?).
+The truth is that the size of the antenna relates to the frequency of the antenna and subsequently, the depth that it can penetrate (for more information see: How deep does it go?).
 While the signal from a GPR antenna does spread in the direction of travel, the lateral width which it scans per pass is razor thin regardless of the antenna used.
 Furthermore, targets are most easily identified with GPR when the survey path is perpendicular to the orientation of the target.
 For this reason, surveys are usually conducted on a grid in two perpendicular directions:

 |A typical GPR survey pattern for ground surveys||A typical GPR survey pattern along a proposed trenchline|

-The spacing of the grid is determined based on the size of the targets that need to be identified and what sort of results are going to be produced from the survey.
+Grid spacing is determined based on the size of the targets that need to be identified and what sort of results are going to be produced from the survey.
 Typical grid spacings can be 1m, 3ft, 5ft, 10ft, 20ft for ground surveys and 1in-1ft. for walls and floors.